Notice of Pre-AIA or AIA Status

 The independent claims recite an electronic medical record and a modality including a X-ray computed tomography apparatus, a magnetic resonance imaging apparatus, a mammography apparatus, an ultrasonic imaging apparatus, or a nuclear medicine diagnostic apparatus.
 These generally link the judicial exception to a particular technological environment.
 Additional elements that generally link the judicial exception to a particular technological environment or field of use cannot serve to integrate the exception into a practical application.
 See MPEP 2106.04(d)(l), Relevant Consideration for Evaluating Whether Additional Elements Integrate A Judicial Exception Into A Practical Application, and MPEP 2106.05(h).

-The claim further recites the additional element of obtaining medical image of a patient from the modality according to an examination order.
-This step was recited at a high level of generality and amounts to the mere data gathering, which is a form of extra-solution activity.
+The claim further recites the additional element of generating medical images of a patient by imaging the patient, which was also left as part of the bolded abstract idea above for continuity.
+This step is recited at a high level of generality and amounts to the mere data gathering, which is a form of extra-solution activity.
 MPEP 2106.04(d)(I) indicates that extra-solution data gathering activity cannot provide a practical application.
 Accordingly, even in combination, these additional elements do not integrate the abstract idea into a practical application.

 Step 2B: Significantly More